firozkhan18/technologies-notes/core-java-basics-1.md

 ### Summary:
 In short, in Java, everything must be thought of in terms of a Java class.
 It’s nothing but a template with its own members and methods for accessing those members.
 The visibility of each member is determined by the developer, specifying where they want to use those objects.

-### How to make Thread-Safe Code in Java
+# How to Make Thread-Safe Code in Java

-Example of Non Thread Safe Code in Java
+## Example of Non Thread-Safe Code in Java

-### Here is an example of non thread-safe code, look at the code and find out why this code is not thread safe?
+Here is an example of non thread-safe code.
+Look at the code and find out why this code is not thread-safe.

 ```java
 /*
  * Non Thread-Safe Class in Java